mandanaGh/Tower-of-Hanoi/README.md

 2. Only the "top" disk can be removed.
 3. No large disk can sit over a small disk.

+Tower of Hanoi puzzle with n disks can be solved in minimum 2n−1 steps.
+This presentation shows that a puzzle with 3 disks has taken 23 - 1 = 7 steps.

  <p align="center">
 <img src="https://github.com/mandanaGh/Tower-of-Hanoi/blob/main/images/honoi_tower.jpg" width="600"></p>